In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

 Education, more marketing and awareness is required to get buyers involved in understanding what is available and what EVs offer.

-Recent Trends With Electric Cars
+Countries With The Most Electric Cars

 China, and the US have the most EV’s in circulation